 Are some people more likely to get sun damage?

 Everyone’s skin and eyes can be affected by the sun and other forms of UV rays.
-People with light skin are much more likely to have sun damage, but darker-skinned people, including African Americans and Hispanic Americans, also can be affected.
+People with light skin are much more likely to have sun damage, but darker-skinned people, including people of any ethnicity, can be affected, too.

-The skin tans when it absorbs UV radiation.
-The tan is caused by an increase in the activity and number of melanocytes, the cells that make the pigment melanin.
+The skin tans when it absorbs UV rays.
+The tan is caused by an increase in the activity and number of melanocytes, the cells that make the pigment melanin (mel-uh-nin).
 Melanin helps to block out damaging UV rays up to a point, which is why people with naturally darker skin are less likely to get sunburned, while people with lighter skin are more likely to burn.
-Sunburns are thought to increase your risk of skin cancer, including melanoma.
+Sunburns can increase your risk of skin cancer, including melanoma.
 But UV exposure can raise skin cancer risk even without causing sunburn.

 Aside from skin tone, other factors can also affect your risk of damage from UV light.
 You need to be especially careful in the sun if you:

 - Have a family history of skin cancer, especially melanoma

 - Have many moles, irregular moles, or large moles

 - Have fair skin, blue or green eyes, or blond, red, or light brown hair